 The process of determining the issues that is most relevant to an organization and its stakeholders.

 The Report describes the materiality assessment exercise carried out for reporting key sustainability performance of the Company, which is based on inputs obtained from internal and external stakeholder workshops, market trends and elements of DEWA's Sustainability Framework.
 The process involved a review and prioritization of topics to arrive at the most significant material topics for the Company, which were further validated by DEWA's Top Management.
-Nothing has come to our attention to suggest that the Report does not meet the requirements related to the Principle of Materiality.
+In our opinion the Report has fairly addressed the requirements related to the Principle of Materiality.